tmpmachine/codetmp/README.md

 5. Mobile friendly (and works offline too, of course).

 # Reason & Goal
 It's a hobby and small incremental over the year based on my need, not anyone else.
 I want to create a toolbox for JavaScript developer, a home, you may said.
 A web based OS for JavaScript developer.
 Not bounded by any operating system and devices.
 Got browser and I'm ready to code.
-It's good enough to know that anyone would use Codetmp for learninf purpose, especially kids with budget devices.
+It's good enough to know that anyone would use Codetmp for learning purpose, especially kids with budget devices.

 ![Codetmp on mobile](https://1.bp.blogspot.com/-qHzR_-01sKs/X0DndkG-apI/AAAAAAAANR8/I2kG5Ql1eoEP0P5UaAl7pCOjPQUfWu1fwCLcBGAsYHQ/s440/1.png)